sdiehl/wiwinwlh/slideshow.md

 Again, a subject on which *much* ink has been spilled.
 There is an ongoing discussion in the land of Haskell about the compromises between lazy and strict evaluation, and there are nuanced arguments for having either paradigm be the default.
 Haskell takes a hybrid approach and allows strict evaluation when needed and uses laziness by default.
-We can always find examples where lazy evaluation exhibits worse behavior than strict evaluation and vice versa.
+Needless to say, we can always find examples where lazy evaluation exhibits worse behavior than strict evaluation and vice versa.
 They both have flaws, and as of yet there isn't a  method that combines only the best of both worlds.

 See: